 We provided the 85’ by 48’ silk curtain that became the projection surface for the Prince duet, with a kabuki drop at the end.

 Scene #8 “Mirrors” & “Can’t Stop The Feeling”

-For the final scene, the second main stage scene was converted to its mirrors look, including additional staging features in front of a central lift to create a cascading mirror effect, and exits via invisible stairs.
+For the final scene, we converted the second main stage scene to its mirrors look.
+This included additional staging features in front of a central lift to create a cascading mirror effect, and exits via invisible stairs.